cloudgraphdev/cloudgraph-provider-aws/README.md

 - Credentials from env variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`
 - Credentials found in the `credentials` under `~/.aws` (any profile, defaults to `default`)

+CloudGraph needs read permissions in order to ingest your data.
+To keep things easy you can use the same permissions that we use internally when we run CloudGraph to power AutoCloud.
+Here are the [AWS Docs](https://docs.autocloud.dev/connect-an-environment/aws) for generating the correct Role (feel free to leave out AutoCloud specific configuration).

 # Multi Account

 CloudGraph is able to scan multiple AWS accounts at once.
 This is done by setting up multiple profiles in your `~/.aws/credentials` file and then selecting all the profiles you want to crawl when running `cg init`.
 All resources will be tagged with an `accountId` so you can query resources specific to an account or query resources **across** accounts!